impnguyen/designPatterns/README.md

 - if you want to support an undo mechanism
 - if you want to have a history list of all your executions and unexecutions
 - if you want to implement transactions.
 Each command has the interface "execute" so every transaction has to fullfil this interface.
 You can easily extend your system with transactions/commands.
+- if you don't know about the receiver
+- or you don't want to know about the receiver or receivers
+- if you don't have to know about the operation
+- or you don't want to know about the operation

 #### rating
 good: